MUST Have Basics for Starting Your LEGO Collection

 LEGOs are expensive – and you can almost never find them secondhand – I’ve looked for 2 years to no avail!
 I have searched many sites for the best prices and best LEGO sets and here is what we are purchasing for our kids to start their LEGO collection – the stress-free way!

-Bricks are definitely a basic necessity when it comes to LEGOs and I find that this 650 Piece Deluxe Brick Box for $29.99 is the best price for what you get.
+Bricks are definitely a basic necessity when it comes to LEGOs and I find that any large quantity generic large brick box is the best price for what you get, especially if you’re purchasing it around the holidays.
+This set is a great choice for a once and done starter box.
 It includes a variety of colors and is just a simple box of bricks – nothing fancy.
-You can get this Ultimate Building set which comes in a storage box for $25 but you only get 405 pieces.
+A box of plain bricks is step #1!

-This 100 piece LEGO Doors & Windows set is the PERFECT set for starting your LEGO collection.
+Step #2, you’ll need a box of LEGO doors and windows.
+This is the next step to a PERFECT set for starting your LEGO collection.
 And it’s just $12.99.
 There are plenty for both boys to share and plenty to build houses with.

-This 106 piece LEGO Wheels set gives you an awesome start to building those LEGO vehicles and it’s just $12.99.
+The 3rd and last important set you’ll need to complete your LEGO starter collection is a box of LEGO wheels!
+This gives you an awesome start to building those LEGO vehicles.
 Kids LOVE to build cars and this comes with all sorts of sizes, “hubcaps”, “axles”, and everything else a kid needs to build the right sized car for him.